 Forecast across Geographies

-The Asia-Pacific (APAC) region presents one of the fastest-growing markets for network optimization solution and services, though North America is expected to retain its position as the market leader owing to relatively lower infrastructure costs, technology advancements and stable economies of its constituent countries.
+The Asia-Pacific (APAC) region presents one of the fastest-growing markets for network optimization solution and services.
+While North America is expected to retain its position as the market leader owing to relatively lower infrastructure costs, technology advancements and stable economies of its constituent countries.

 India, Australia, Japan and China are the four major contributors to the growth of the APAC network optimization services market.

 Companies are steadily transitioning to the adoption of WAN optimization solutions, taking into account the ease of implementing the application and network optimization on branch office networks.
 With this, the workforce distributed at multiple locations can access applications that are consolidated in centralized data centers.

 The demand for on-premises solutions, which involves the deployment of the application within the premises of an organization, is growing despite the rapidly-proliferating cloud computing solutions.
 The advantages provided by on-premises solutions include the retention of control over the systems and data, and handling dedicated staff, despite the drawbacks such as the necessity for good infrastructure and high deployment costs.